ongr-io/SettingsBundle/Resources/doc/common_settings.rst

 Injecting Settings to Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Injecting settings we made as simple as it can be.
-To inject setting you only need to create setter method and add `ongr_admin.setting_aware`` tag to service declaration:
+To inject setting you only need to create setter method and add `ongr_settings.setting_aware`` tag to service declaration:

 .. code-block:: yaml

     services:
-        ongr_admin.demo_service:
+        ongr_settings.demo_service:
-            class: %ongr_admin.demo_service.class%
+            class: %ongr_settings.demo_service.class%
             tags:
                 # This is an example how ongr-admin can be used
-                - { name: 'ongr_admin.setting_aware', setting: 'count_per_page' }
+                - { name: 'ongr_settings.setting_aware', setting: 'count_per_page' }

 ..